theopolis/third-party/yara-3.3.0/README.md

 through its command-line interface or from your own Python scripts with the yara-python extension.

+If you plan to use YARA to scan compressed files (.zip, .tar, etc) you should take a look at [yextend](https://github.com/BayshoreNetworks/yextend), a very helpful extension to YARA developed and open-sourced by Bayshore Networks.

 ## Who's using YARA

 * [VirusTotal Intelligence](https://www.virustotal.com/intelligence/)